 Fall Term - 2nd Year - 15 credits

-Special Topics: China: Opportunities & Challenges (3 credits)
+Special Topics: Vietnam: Opportunities & Challenges (3 credits)

-The 10-day China Experience program happens the summer following the second semester, and brings students to Beijing and Shanghai for a unique business education experience.
+The 10-day Vietnam Experience program happens the summer following the second semester, and brings students to Vietnam for a unique business education experience.
 Because the trip occurs between semesters 2 and 3, credits are applied to semester 3.

 *This course counts as one of 4 required electives.